-- Be familiar with and actively involved with the clinical practice observation protocol, observation tool, and learning modules, described throughout this handbook. - Develop lesson plans and units of instruction appropriate to the curriculum, the cooperating teacher, and the school. - Be professional and open when receiving constructive feedback offered by the cooperating teacher and university supervisor. - Prompt attendance is essential.
+- Be familiar with and actively involved with the clinical practice observation protocol, observation tool, and learning modules, described throughout this handbook. - Develop lesson plans and units of instruction appropriate to the curriculum, the cooperating teacher, and the school. - Be open and respectful when receiving constructive feedback offered by the cooperating teacher and university supervisor. - Prompt attendance is essential.
 Notify the school-site administrative assistant, cooperating teacher, and university supervisor in case of absence due to illness.
 Absences for reasons other than illness must be approved by your university supervisor and cooperating teacher and may require make-up time.
-Observe district holidays during clinical practicum, NOT Cal Poly holidays, unless otherwise notified.
+You will observe district holidays during clinical practicum, NOT Cal Poly holidays, unless otherwise notified.
 Do not observe Cal Poly holidays if your school district is in session.
-In addition, if the school district has a holiday but Cal Poly is in session on a day that you have a course at Cal Poly, you are expected to attend your class at Cal Poly. - Dress professionally, appropriate to the school site. - Be conscientious and sensitive in dealings with students, school staff, cooperating teachers, caregivers, and Cal Poly faculty and staff.
+In addition, if the school district has a holiday but Cal Poly is in session on a day that you have a course at Cal Poly, you are expected to attend your class at Cal Poly. - Dress appropriately to your role at the school site (i.e., in line with other teaching professionals at the school site). - Be conscientious and sensitive in dealings with students, school staff, cooperating teachers, caregivers, and Cal Poly faculty and staff.
 Treat information learned about students and caregivers in the course of this assignment as confidential knowledge, except when it is the legal responsibility of the teacher candidate to do otherwise. - Follow federal FERPA guidelines for protecting the identities of students, including likenesses in photographs or videos (such as with Edthena or for edTPA submission).
 Teacher candidates should inquire and verify if the school site has video/image release forms on file for every student in the classroom and should use a Cal Poly approved media release to obtain permissions if needed.
 Videos and photos of minor students should only be used for educational purposes and should never be posted to a personal social media page. - Be aware of your accounts on Facebook, Twitter, or any other social media website.
-Your posts can potentially have you removed from your clinical placement, the program, and possibly affect your teaching career.

-- Do not engage (e.g., "follow" even if a student chooses to follow you) or interact with students through social media. - Maintain professional relationships with all students at your school site.
+Your posts can potentially have you removed from your clinical placement and/or the program, and may affect your teaching career. - Do not engage (e.g., "follow" even if a student chooses to follow you) or interact with students through social media. - Maintain professional relationships with all students at your school site.
 All communication with students must be through official channels such as district approved applications or emails.
 Do not socialize or meet with students outside of the school site or school events. - Avoid being alone with a student unless it is for school related matters.
 If a student is attempting to meet with you outside of the school site or school events, alert your cooperating teacher and university supervisor. - Be responsible for carrying out the legal responsibilities of classroom teachers when and if you assume substitute-teaching responsibility in your assignments (i.e., confidentiality, child abuse, etc.), pursuant to California Penal Code Section 11166.5. - Respond to required assignments, evaluations, and surveys of your clinical practice experience.

-COOPERATING TEACHER RESPONSIBILITIES: the cooperating teacher plays a very important role during clinical practice, serving as teacher educator, resource person, role model, helper, collaborator, and confidante.
-At the same time, however, the cooperating teacher bears primary responsibility to their students.
+COOPERATING TEACHER RESPONSIBILITIES: The cooperating teacher plays a very important role during clinical practice, serving as teacher educator, resource person, role model, helper, collaborator, and confidente.
+At the same time, however, the cooperating teacher bears primary responsibility to their PK-12 students.
 Their learning must be always a top priority.